Parsa-Rajabi/CMPT-276/docs/syllabus.md

 - Students must attain the following in order to obtain a clear pass (C- or better) in the course:
   - A passing grade (>50%) on the weighted average of the exams (midterm and final)
-  - A passing grade (>50%) on the course project
+  - A passing grade (>50%) on the weighted average of the project (mini and final)

 ## Importance of Group Work and Participation Policy

 Group work is a vital component of this course, reflecting the collaborative nature of real-world projects.
 Working effectively in a team is essential for your professional development.
 It’s important to approach group tasks with respect for each other’s ideas and perspectives, and to ensure that everyone contributes equitably.

 Your team's performance in the course project plays a large part in your individual mark.
-In addition, in your individual mark the peer component relates to your contributions and participation in your team.
+This grade is calculated based on peer evaluations received from your team members, as well as the quality of your contributions to the project.
+Completing detailed and thoughtful peer evaluations also contributes to your grade.

 To maintain fairness and academic integrity, all group members are expected to contribute equally to the project.
 Here’s how we handle group participation:

-1.	**Peer Resolution**: When non-participation issues arise, the first step is for group members to address and attempt to resolve them internally.
-It’s important to document these efforts—such as meeting notes, emails, or messages on platforms like Slack or Discord—in case further action is required.
+1.	**Peer Resolution**: When non-participation issues arise, the first step is for group members to address and attempt to resolve them internally based on the group's agreed-upon terms in the group contract.
+This includes documenting these efforts—such as meeting notes, emails, or messages on platforms like Slack or Discord—in case further action is required.
 2.	**Reporting Non-Participation**: If internal resolution efforts do not succeed, the concerned student(s) should schedule a meeting with their TA.
 However, it’s important to note that without sufficient evidence of attempts at peer resolution, the TA will not proceed with scheduling the meeting.
 During the meeting, if scheduled, students should present the documented evidence and discuss possible next steps with the TA.
 3.	**TA Intervention**: Following the consultation, the TA may involve other teaching team members to ensure that the workload is fairly distributed and completed by all group members.
 If additional actions are needed, the teaching team will directly engage with the specific group or individual members to determine the best course of action.